 While attending Holy Cross, Jennifer also completed coursework towards a certificate from the Boston Theological Institute in Missions and Ecumenism.
 In addition to her studies, Jennifer served as President of the Missions Committee, assisted in the Office of Student Life, tutored students in the campus Writing Center, and was a staff member for the CrossRoad Institute.

 Jennifer also holds a Master of Science degree in Higher Education from Drexel University, as well as a Multiple Subject Teaching Credential and a Bachelors of Art in Studio Art from California State University, Sacramento.
 Prior to attending Holy Cross School of Theology, Jennifer assisted in many facets of the youth and young adult ministries and was involved in the chanting of the services at St. Anna’s in addition to her responsibilities as a high school English teacher.
-Jennifer is currently seeking your continued prayers and support of mission work as she prepares to serve as a long term missionary through the Orthodox Christian Mission Center in Guatemala.
+Jennifer is currently serving as a long term missionary through the Orthodox Christian Mission Center in Guatemala.

 Jason Ivey was born and raised in the small, Gold Rush-era town of Grass Valley, California.
 He graduated with a B.A. in Philosophy from Cowell College, University of California at Santa Cruz, in the fall of 1998.
 In the spring of 2008, he graduated with a multiple subject, elementary school teaching certificate from the California State University of Sacramento.
 In the fall of 2013, Jason was admitted to and started attending Holy Cross Greek Orthodox seminary.
 In July of 2015, Jason married his wife, Renee, and moved to Redondo Beach, where he spends his vacations from school with her exploring Southern California and spending as much time in the ocean as possible.
 Upon graduating from Holy Cross Greek Orthodox School of Theology in the spring of 2017, Jason and Renee relocated to Redondo Beach.
 In January of 2018, Jason began his ministry at St. Anna Parish as a Pastoral Assistant.
 Ordained to the Holy Diaconate and Holy Priesthood at our Parish, he now serves as the Second Priest of our community.

 Kevin Mellis was born in San Francisco, and grew up there and in Los Angeles, where he moved with his family.
 He grew up in the Orthodox Church, and discerned a calling to service in the Church at a young age.
 His studies have been wide and varying, from vocal performance to mathematics to natural philosophy.

 Upon graduation from Holy Cross Greek Orthodox School of Theology with a M.Div., he began his doctoral studies at the Graduate Theological Union at Berkeley.
-Kevin hopes to advance Orthodox contributions to academia, and to promote the Church’s intellectual life, through further academic study.
+Kevin hopes to advance Orthodox contributions to academia, and to promote the Church’s intellectual life.
 Heeding the admonition of Lord through the prophet Isaiah to “Comfort my people, speak tenderly to Jerusalem, and cry to her that her warfare is ended, that her iniquity is pardoned,” his studies at present are directed towards pastoral care, especially as pertains to ministry to marginalized groups in American society.

 Kyle Sterner was born and raised in Pennsylvania and chrismated with the baptismal name of Dionysius (after St. Denis of Paris).
 He has served six years in the United States Air Force; working in the field of military intelligence and completing service in 2016.
 In the Spring of 2018 he graduated Hellenic College with his Bachelor's in Religious Studies.
 Although he has completed his first year of his Mdiv studies at Holy Cross, Kyle will be attending the Hebrew University for the next two years to attain a Masters Degree in Semitic Studies.
 He will then return to Holy Cross to complete his graduate degree.
 Kyle then plans to pursue doctoral studies focusing on the Old Testament.